anabelaracena/CSC212/README.md

 #### Compilation

-To compile the program, simply enter "g++ main.cpp gradebook.cpp -o main".
+To compile the program, simply enter "g++ main.cpp gradebook.cpp -o main" in the terminal while in the same folder as the .cpp files.

 #### Runtime